 Los Angeles is also instituting a moratorium on adding new names to the city’s gang database, which is under investigation for misuse.

-veto-proof majority in the Minneapolis city council pledged to disband the city’s police department.
+A veto-proof majority in the Minneapolis city council pledged to disband the city’s police department.

 Congresswoman Ayanna Pressley (D-MA) and Congressman Justin Amash (L-MI) introduced a bipartisan bill that would end qualified immunity, a legal doctrine that makes it difficult to sue police officers over rights violations.